Homopolar motor: Principle of operation

-Homopolar motor is driven by the Lorentz force.
+A homopolar motor is driven by the Lorentz force.
 A conductor with a current flowing through it when placed in a magnetic field which is perpendicular to the current feels a force in the direction perpendicular to both the magnetic field and the current.
 This force form a couple of forces with itself whose torque generates movement around the axis of rotation.
 Because the axis of rotation is parallel to the magnetic field, and the opposing magnetic fields do not change polarity, no commutation is required for the conductor to keep turning.
 This simplicity is most readily achieved with single turn designs, which makes homopolar motors unsuitable for most practical applications.

 Like most electro-mechanical machines, a homopolar motor is reversible: if the conductor is turned mechanically, then it will operate as a homopolar generator, producing a direct current voltage between the two terminals of the conductor.
 The direct current produced is an effect of the homopolar nature of the design.
 Homopolar generators (HPGs) were extensively researched in the late 20th century as low voltage but very high current DC power supplies and have achieved some success powering experimental railguns.